Russo-Ukrainian war (2022–present): War crimes and attacks on civilians

-According to the OHCHR, by December 2023, about 78% of confirmed civilian casualties had been killed in Ukrainian-controlled territory.
-Over 12,300 civilians have been killed since the start of the invasion.
-Russia has deliberately targeted Ukrainian civilians with drones, such as in the Kherson terror campaign dubbed the human safari.
-In May 2025, the UN concluded that the recurrent Russian attacks on civilians in Kherson, which had killed nearly 150 people and injured hundreds more according to officials, amount to war crimes and crimes against humanity.
+According to the United Nations' Human Rights Office (OHCHR), by December 2023, about 78% of confirmed civilian casualties had been killed in Ukrainian-held territory.
+Over 12,300 civilians have been killed since the invasion began.
+Russia has deliberately and repeatedly attacked Ukrainian civilians with FPV drones, including first responders, such as in the Kherson terror campaign dubbed the "human safari."
+In October 2025, the UN concluded that the Russian military was systematically attacking Ukrainian civilians and civilian targets with drones along a 300-kilometre stretch of the Dnipro River to drive Ukrainians out of the region.
+The report said that these are war crimes and crimes against humanity.

-The UN Human Rights Office reports that Russia is committing severe human rights violations in occupied Ukraine, including arbitrary detentions, enforced disappearances, torture, crackdown on protests and freedom of speech, enforced Russification, indoctrination of children, and suppression of Ukrainian language and culture.
+The UN Human Rights Office reports that Russia is committing severe human rights violations in occupied Ukraine, including arbitrary detentions; enforced disappearances; torture; crackdown on protests and freedom of speech; enforced Russification; indoctrination of children, and suppression of Ukrainian language and culture.
+The UN also found that Russian authorities were systematically deporting Ukrainian civilians from occupied provinces, which is a crime against humanity.
 Ukrainians have been coerced into taking Russian passports and becoming Russian citizens.
-Those who refuse are denied healthcare and other rights, and can be imprisoned as a "foreign citizen".
+Those who refuse are denied healthcare and other rights, and can be imprisoned as a "foreign citizen."
 Ukrainian men who take Russian citizenship are drafted to fight against Ukraine.

 Russian forces have reportedly used banned chemical weapons, usually tear gas grenades.
 In April 2024, a Daily Telegraph investigation concluded that "Russian troops are carrying out a systematic campaign of illegal chemical attacks against Ukrainian soldiers".

+In January 2026, the UN reported that 2025 had been the deadliest year for Ukrainian civilians since 2022, with 2,514 deaths and 12,142 injuries being verified during the year, a 31% increase compared to 2024.
+The report said that a "massive increase" of Russian long-range weapons was causing increased harm in urban centres.